oasis-tcs/openc2-usecases/Cybercom-Plugfest/Schemas/Readme.md

 ## Schema Formats
 1. Source (IDL, Markdown) - used in Plugfest whiteboard sessions to design command and response content
-2. JSON Schema - generated from 1 using schema translation tool, downloaded by Plugfest participants to validate commands and responses
+2. JSON Schema - generated from Source using schema translation tool, downloaded by Plugfest participants to validate commands and responses